The Smoking Room: Annie (Debbie Chazen)

 Annie is 29 and works in the graphics department.
 She considers herself rather 'New Age' and sometimes talks about past-life experiences.
 She will accept theories from anywhere, including a souvenir mug with a picture of Vishnu on it, and a self-help CD she listened to, but didn't buy, in the middle of HMV.
 She can be very overemotional and attention-seeking and is always telling dramatic stories about herself which seem unlikely, although when Sally challenges her about her claim to have been trapped in a photo booth for three hours Annie is easily able to provide photographic evidence.

 She is constantly looking for a boyfriend and is prepared to go to extreme lengths to retain one (including dressing as the male police officer who directed the Fred West case).
 She seems to have the busiest sex life of anyone in the room but hasn't managed to find love.
 Her choice of men is misguided.
-One married man she dated sent private photographs he took of her to a pornographic magazine, it is implied Barry saw these pictures.
-She had a liaison with Clint at Lucy Wu's party, which we learn about in Episode Three, and in Episode Five she buys him some chocolates for Valentine's Day but this appears to be a passing fancy.
+One married man she dated sent private photographs he took of her to a pornographic magazine; it is implied that Barry saw these pictures.
+She had a liaison with Clint at Lucy Wu's party, which we learn about in Episode Three, and in Episode Five she buys him some chocolates for Valentine's Day, but this appears to be a passing fancy.
 She flirts outrageously with Janet's nephew, Dominic, in Episode Ten.

 Annie is always sponging cigarettes, change for the drinks machine and food from the other characters, occasionally using emotional blackmail to increase her chances of success.
 She is prepared to eat almost anything, including a half-eaten salad dusted with cigarette ash and a mauled unwrapped Toffo.
 Despite the fact that she smokes somebody's cigarettes in every episode, usually Sally's, she doesn't regard herself as a smoker.

 She considers herself to be an artist and, although she says that she became a graphic designer because she likes designing posters, she finds her job unfulfilling.
 In Episode Ten she arrives with a collection of homemade ashtrays which she tries to sell to her colleagues, despite the fact that the paint is highly flammable.